 The romance of the seas, small ship sizes and intimate atmosphere, Silversea has long been a leader in the ultra-luxury market.
 Travelling to both iconic and secluded ports, Silversea’s award-winning itineraries inspire wanderlust and exploration.
 With over 900 destinations, longer port stays and more late-night departures than ever before, even the savviest traveler will find something new.
 A butler for every suite, a complimentary in-suite bar stocked with your preferences, all-inclusive exquisite dining, award-winning onboard entertainment and an unparalleled space to guest ratio all contribute to the Silversea experience.
 Not forgetting our famed Italian hospitality, where new faces become old friends.
 Bienvenuti a bordo.

-Pause at a viewpoint overlooking the Butze Rapids.
-The unique tidal rapids reverse direction with the tides - peaceful at high and low tides, roaring with white foam while the ocean tide is flowing.
-Enjoy homemade granola bars and bottled water at the rapids before beginning the return to Silver Shadow.
+Approximately halfway through the hike, rest at a viewpoint overlooking the Butze Rapids, a great stop for a picture to remember the moment.
+The unique tidal rapids reverse direction with the tides; peaceful at high and low tides, roaring with white foam while the ocean tide is flowing.
+Enjoy homemade granola bars and bottled water at the rapids before returning to downtown Prince Rupert.